In the last installment in this series, we examined the problems in Cuba caused by Fidel Castro and Che Guevera. For our full analysis, CLICK HERE.

 Lenin learned how to design the communes of the Soviet Union based on the councils established by the French Communards.

 At the time of the French Commune, the French Army was at war with the Prussians.
-While the Army was fitting the Prussians the defense of the city of Paris was under the control of the local militia, which was organized along neighborhood lines.
+While the Army was fighting the Prussians the defense of the city of Paris was under the control of the local militia, which was organized along neighborhood lines.

 The militia, known as the National Guard, took control of the city and established communism.
 This is the earliest large-scale version of socialism in practice.